deeppavlov/dream/response_selectors/ranking_and_intent_based_response_selector/README.md

 ## Description

-Response Selector is a component selecting final response among the given hypotheses by different skills.
+Response Selector is a component that selects the final response among hypotheses provided by different skills.
-The Ranking- and Intent-based Response Selector utilizes floating point annotations by ranking hypotheses with a candidate annotator (e.g., Sentence Ranker), scaling ranking scores with heuristics depending on entities and intents, and finally selecting the best ranked one.
+The Ranking- and Intent-based Response Selector utilizes floating point annotations by ranking hypotheses with a candidate annotator (e.g., Sentence Ranker), scaling the resulting scores with heuristics based on entities and intents, and finally selecting the best ranked one.

 ### Parameters